AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Block Storage overview/Local disks.md

     Instances of the following instance families are equipped with NVMe SSDs:

-    -   Instance families equipped with local SSDs: i2, i2g, i2ne, i2gne, and i1
+    -   Instance families equipped with local SSDs: i3, i2, i2g, i2ne, i2gne, and i1
-    -   GPU-accelerated compute optimized instance family: gn5
-    -   GPU-accelerated visualization and compute optimized instance family: ga1 For example, instance families with local NVMe SSDs are suitable for the following scenarios:
+    -   GPU-accelerated compute optimized instance family: gn5 For example, instance families with local NVMe SSDs are suitable for the following scenarios:

     -   Services such as online games, e-commerce, live streaming, and media services that run I/O intensive applications and require high I/O performance and low latency.